Zero Waste Skin Care: 13 Best Brands Against Plastic

 Their skincare range includes the essentials: scrubs, cleansers, facial moisturizer and body moisturizer.

-They specialize in all things bar related or rather they have a range of products that all come in bar form (from facial cleansers to scrubs to natural deodorants, shampoo & conditioners and of course moisturizing bars)!
+They specialize in all things bar related or rather they have a range of products that all come in bar form (from facial cleansers to scrubs to eco friendly deodorants, zero waste shampoo & conditioners and of course moisturizing bars)!

 Ethique is certified cruelty free and vegan, but also palm oil free, plastic free and use minimal, sustainable and biodegradable (make sure you toss this in your compost!) packaging for everything.